-An EDI 850 document is the EDI documented format version of a paper order in a company’s purchasing system.
-During the EDI communication process, the buyer prepares the order (the EDI 850), has it approved, and then the translation process begins.
-The order is converted into an EDI compatible document—the EDI 850 purchase order.
-Next, the EDI 850 document must be transmitted to the intended party.
+An EDI 850 is the EDI documented format version of a tangible purchase order in a company’s purchasing system.
+During the EDI communication process, the buyer prepares the order, has it approved and then the translation process begins.
+The order is then converted into an EDI-compatible document, the EDI 850 purchase order.
+Next, the EDI 850 must be transmitted to the intended party.

-Now that the EDI 850 document has been received by the recipient, it must be translated into a usable format.
-EDI 850 translation software can be the interface between the EDI 850 document that was received and the computer’s infrastructure and applications.
-The translating software will take the EDI 850 document and translate it into a useable file format for the computer system (usually a file of fixed length, variable length, or XML tagged).
-A “mapper” is used to change the tagged file (formerly the EDI 850 document) into a format that is compatible with the ERP, a large, enterprise-wide system that coordinates all aspect of a company’s business communication.
-At this point, the EDI 850 document is not longer an Electronic Data Exchange document (written in computer code), but a useable purchase order file that a company can process.
-This process can be reversed to send other documents that are often associated with the EDI 850 as is the case for EDI 810 documents (invoices).
+Now that the EDI 850 has been received by the recipient, it must be translated into a usable format.
+EDI 850 translation software can be the interface between the EDI 850 that was received and the computer’s infrastructure and applications.
+The translating software will take the EDI 850 and translate it into a usable file format for the computer system - usually a file of fixed length, variable length or XML tagged.
+A mapper is used to change the tagged file (formerly the EDI 850 document) into a format that is compatible with the ERP, a large, enterprise-wide system that coordinates all aspect of a company’s business communication.
+At this point, the EDI 850 is no longer an Electronic Data Exchange document (written in computer code), but a usable purchase order file that a company can process.
+This process can be reversed to send other documents that are often associated with the EDI 850 such as an EDI 810 (invoice).

 Ready to get started with EDI?
 Get in touch!